chaoshangcs/chaoshangcs.github.io/_pages/about.md

 [The X Machine Learning (XML) group](https://xmachinelearning.github.io/) focuses on machine learning and deep learning algorithms for solving problems involving data with special structure, with an emphasis on healthcare informatics and bioinformatics.

-## Professional Services<br/>
+## Professional Services
-Reviewer of IEEE Transactions on Neural Networks and Learning Systems.<br/>
+* Reviewer of IEEE Transactions on Neural Networks and Learning Systems.
-Reviewer of American Medical Informatics Association (AMIA) Clinical Informatics Conference.<br/>
+* Reviewer of American Medical Informatics Association (AMIA) Clinical Informatics Conference.
-Reviewer of PLOS ONE journal.<br/>
+* Reviewer of PLOS ONE journal.

 ## Contact
 Email: chao.shang AT uconn.edu